 This feature is currently only available for the Interactive Editions of the following products:

-• AMSCO® Advanced Placement® European History, 2nd Edition
+AMSCO® Advanced Placement® European History, 2nd Edition

-• AMSCO® Advanced Placement® United States History, 4th Edition
+AMSCO® Advanced Placement® United States History, 4th Edition

-• AMSCO® Advanced Placement® World History: Modern [1200–Present]
+AMSCO® Advanced Placement® World History: Modern [1200–Present]

 Overview

-The Perfection Next® Grading Assistant uses Generative AI from assist teachers grading and providing feedback to Long Essay Questions (LEQs) and Document-Based Questions (DBQs).
+The Perfection Next® Grading Assistant uses Generative AI to assist teachers with grading and providing feedback to Long Essay Questions (LEQs) and Document-Based Questions (DBQs).
 This feature is considered BETA and is only available in some Interactive Edition digital products.
 The teacher is in complete control of the Feedback generated by the Grading Assistant.

 Introduction